tolleiv/Repo-Activity-Monitor/README.rst

 * Check the ``core-stat.php`` and change ``$modules`` to use the proper submodule paths (if you've any).
 * Check the ``core-stat.php`` and change the ``$stateDate`` to have a reasonable value
 * Check ``StatGenerator::mapName``within ``core-lib.php`` and adjust the names to fit your repo.
+* Remove my flattr buttons and Google Analytics stuff from the source-codes ;)

 Sidenotes
 ---------